Six of Crows: Reception

-According to The Times of India, different perspectives in the book each provide an in-depth view of each character's traits and backgrounds.
-It further says, "Bardugo's language and her intelligent storytelling effectively makes The Six of Crows a white-knuckle page-turner."
+The Times of India remarked that the different perspectives in the book provide an in-depth view of each character's traits and backgrounds.
+The review further praises the novel, stating that "Bardugo's language and her intelligent storytelling effectively makes The Six of Crows [sic] a white-knuckle page-turner."

-It has been praised by various media for its inclusivity and diversity, with characters who are LGBT, disabled, have different body types, various religious backgrounds, and are of different races.
+Six of Crows has been praised by various media outlets for its inclusivity, with characters who are racially and religiously diverse, LGBT, disabled, and body-inclusive.